 Cool Old Guy: Age has not stopped him from traveling the world, infiltrating secret gatherings, and teaching hilarious "lessons".

 He Knows Too Much: According to the Nagah breedbook, the Nagah have marked him for death for stealing secrets from the other Fera.
+In one Time of Judgment scenario, the Nagah successfully assassinate him.

 The first edition Gurahl breedbook hints that he stole the secrets of their resurrection rite, thereby creating tensions for the Gurahl and Nuwisha ever since.